-The designer also debuted in London, after ten years of living in New York hence the name of her collection: Arrivals and Departures, which was as diverse as her Instagram followers.
+The cool Alexa Chung also debuted in London after ten years of living in New York.
+Therefore, her collection was “Arrivals and Departures”, which was as diverse as her Instagram followers.
 She presented beautiful raincoats, tailored trousers and vests.
-There was a vast array of dresses for all tastes; a black buttoned dress with white rabbits, a sleek yellow satin dress was worn with cute jelly sandals decorates with crystals or a midi dress in earthy colours with black lace, and lace-up boots, in a “Little House on the Prairie” kind of look.
+There was a vast array of dresses for all tastes, for example, a black buttoned dress with white rabbits.
+A sleek yellow satin dress combined with cute jelly sandals decorated with crystals was one of the highlights of her LFW collection.
+Additionally, she presented a midi dress in earthy colours with black lace, paired with lace-up boots in a “Little House on the Prairie” kind of look.

 Victoria Beckham’s celebratory collection marked the 10th anniversary of her namesake brand.
 The designer said that her super sleek collection was about “empowering women through fashion.
 All women are different.
 And there’s something for everybody”.
 And to prove her point, she chose the stunning British supermodel of the ’90s, Stella Tennant, to open her show.
 Certainly, seeing the iconic model on the runway was the highlight of LFW and the confirmation that VB is a brand for all ages.
 Beckham presented lace-trimmed slip dresses layered over slim trousers.
 The pants ended in a V-shape split showing the silver or white boots, in the best mix of posh and grunge.
 The colours of the tailored suits and chic dresses were also as diverse as the range of her customers.
 They ranged from orange, burgundy, and red to light blue, white and black.